TheAppHub/hindsight/source/_posts/work/coles-roast-chicken-packs.md

 tags:
 ---

-## Why did the chicken get a new pack?
+## What came first, the chicken or the pack?

 Hindsight participated in a pitch to Coles for an update to their existing roast chicken pack.